 Try this homemade version and keep on hand for making delicious tempeh salad or crunchy Waldorf salad.
 It's made with tofu and your healthiest option.
 Otherwise, there are vegan versions in your market like Vegenaise

-You may be unaware that honey is not actually vegan and it’s up to you whether you want to eat it or not.
+Did you know that honey is not actually vegan?
+It's up to you whether you want to eat it or not.
 While there are other ways to substitute for honey, the most whole food version is maple syrup.

 - Agar powder: Though this will give you a texture that is less “jiggly” than gelatin, it’s a nice replacement for things like firm jellies.
 You can replace this 1-to-1 for gelatin powder.

 - The simplest option is probably this vegan, unflavored gel, by Lieber’s.
 It’s a combo of a few ingredients, including carrageenan, and can be used in the same way that you might use something like Knox gelatin.

 5 Delish Ways to Enjoy Seafood Flavor without Eating Any Fish from One Green Planet!

 Some replacements are less processed and more whole-food than others so choose wisely.
 If you're just started to eat less meat, some of the more process meat replacement might help you through but aim for a healthier version, ultimately.